-At least 9 people were shot at a football watch party in Fresno
+At least 10 people were shot and 4 of them were killed at a football watch party in Fresno

-(CNN)At least nine people were shot at a football watch party in Fresno, California, Sunday night.
+(CNN)At least 10 people were shot and four of them were killed at a football watch party in Fresno, California, Sunday night, police said.

 The victims were attending a family and friends gathering in the backyard of a home when an unknown suspect approached and opened fire, Fresno Police Lt.
 Bill Dooley told reporters during a press briefing covered by CNN affiliate KSEE.

-Officers responded to the home after receiving multiple calls around 6 p.m.
+Officers responded to the home after receiving multiple calls around 8 p.m.
 Sunday reporting the shooting.
-First responders received additional calls reporting that multiple people had been shot while they were en route to the scene, Dooley said.
+First responders received additional calls reporting that multiple people had been shot while they were en route to the scene, according to Fresno Police Deputy Chief Michael Reid.

-Multiple victims, including some dead, were found by first responders but it is unclear at this time how many people were killed, Dooley said.
+Reid says four men, ages 25-30, are dead after the shooting.
+One man was transported to Community Regional Medical Center where he succumbed to his injuries.

-The victims were transported to Community Regional Medical Center, with some in critical condition and others in critical but stable condition, according to Dooley.
+Five additional victims were taken to CRMC with non-life threatening gunshot wounds, Reid said.

 No suspect information or suspect vehicle descriptions are available, Dooley said.